Hey is that a soap box?: Sugar Babies and Daddies

 Hate Speech

-Just a thought before I relieve Sean of crib duty, I was looking at the fastest rising blogs on WordPress, trying to figure out what makes them so popular.
+Just a thought before I relieve Tornado S of crib duty, I was looking at the fastest rising blogs on WordPress, trying to figure out what makes them so popular.
 Good writing?
 Knowing people?
 Better tags?
 What?
 And I came across “American Women Suck,” the third fastest rising blog.
 I prefer that you don’t seek this guy out because he just wants attention, which he’s getting.
 He’s whole blog was hate speech toward women.
 Just nasty, cruel pictures and writing, making women look just like monsters.
 Nothing made sense, pulling statistics and facts out of his ass.
 And on one hand it’s really sad because obviously this guy has been hurt many times by “women.”
 (I have quotation marks because I know guys who swear they lost a job to a woman but have no proof.)
 I mean this guy must have had a horrible mother and a horrible wife, but get over it and realize most women aren’t like that.
 On the other hand, it really pisses me off that people have a place to spew their hatred.
 What if my kid came across that?
 Why would anyone want to read that garbage?
 I really think that WordPress should make hate speech blogs private.
 What a jerk.

 Men’s chores: A Conversation